abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/E2T1S2.png)

-1. In review your order page enter the billing information and click on **save**
+1. In review, your order page, enter the billing information and click on **Save**

-   > **Note:** If the **Install it for free** button is greyed out  with the message **You’ve already purchased this on all of your GitHub accounts** this indicates Azure Boards integration is already used in your account, follow the below steps and please proceed from step number 4.
+   > **Note:** If the **Install it for free** button is greyed out  with the message **You’ve already purchased this on all of your GitHub accounts**, this indicates Azure Boards integration is already used in your account.
+Follow the steps below, and please proceed from step number 4.

-     - Scroll to the top of the Azure Boards Marketplace page and click on the elipsis and select the github user.
+     - Scroll to the top of the Azure Boards Marketplace page and click on the ellipsis and select the github user.

          ![](media/E2T1S3.png)